What Is NIL and How Does the RallyFuel Platform Work?

 South Carolina & Tennessee

 South Carolina paused its statute, so athletes rely on NCAA guidance for many activities.
-Tennessee updated rules to let schools support collectives and let coaches attend event activations.
+Tennessee revised its rules to allow schools to collaborate with collectives and permit coaches to attend promotional events.

 Mississippi